qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 the program, script or command.
 Double quotes will be ignored if preceded by a backslash.

-The :guilabel:`Action Scopes` allows you to define *where* the action should be available.
-You have 4 different choices:
+The :guilabel:`Action Scopes` allows you to define where the action should be available.
+You have following choices:

+#. :guilabel:`Field`: action is available when right click in the cell
+   within the attribute table, in the feature form and in the default action button of the main toolbar.
-#. :guilabel:`Feature Scope`: action is available when right click in the cell
+#. :guilabel:`Feature`: action is available when right click in the cell
    within the attribute table.
-#. :guilabel:`Field Scope`: action is available when right click in the cell
-   within the attribute table, in the feature form and in the default action button of the main toolbar.
+#. :guilabel:`Canvas`: action is available in the main action button in the toolbar.
+#. :guilabel:`Form`: action is available only in a feature form designed
+   using the :ref:`drag-and-drop <drag_drop_designer>` mode.
-#. :guilabel:`Layer Scope`: action is available in the action button in the
-   attribute table toolbar.
+#. :guilabel:`Layer`: action is available in the action button in the attribute table toolbar.
    Be aware that this type of action involves the entire layer and not the single features.
-#. :guilabel:`Canvas`: action is available in the main action button in the
-   toolbar.

 If you have field names that are substrings of other field names (e.g., ``col1`` and ``col10``), you should indicate that by surrounding the field name